CartoDB/CartoDB-SQL-API/doc/tips_and_tricks.md

 ### Why can't I see my created tables in my CARTO account?

-When you create tables with the SQL API, CARTO automatically adds the tables to _Your datasets_ dashboard in CARTO, but only if your tables are "CARTOfyed".
-View [Creating Tables with the SQL API](https://carto.com/docs/carto-engine/sql-api/creating-tables/#creating-tables-with-the-sql-api) to learn about the `CDB_CartodbfyTable` function.
+The SQL API automatically displays tables in CARTO if you follow these steps:

+- Create a table that has been "cartodbfied", which prepares your table to be compatible with CARTO.
+View [Creating Tables with the SQL API](https://carto.com/docs/carto-engine/sql-api/creating-tables/#creating-tables-with-the-sql-api) to learn about this function.

+- After creating your "cartodbfied" table, you must login to your CARTO account and open _Your datasets_ dashboard.
+Logging in initiates a check between the database and your account.

-After logging in, CARTO checks your database and updates changes to your tables.
-In some cases, there is a refresh time between the database update and your account.
-This is expected behavior, especially if there are a lot of tables or tables with a large amount of rows.
+**Note:** There is an expected refresh time while the database is checking your account and your tables may not appear at this time, especially if there are a lot of tables or tables with a large amount of rows.

+- Once the database updates, CARTO will display your created or changed tables as connected datasets!

 ### What happens if I remove a table that is used in an existing map?

 If you [drop](https://carto.com/docs/carto-engine/sql-api/creating-tables/#remove-a-table) a table using the SQL API, be mindful that there is no warning that the table may be used in an existing map.
 This is by design.
-Any maps using a removed table will be missing data and fail.
+Any maps using a removed table will be missing data and thus, will be deleted.

 If you are unsure about which tables are connected to maps, it is suggested to remove tables from _Your datasets_ dashboard in CARTO, which automatically notifies you of any connected maps in use.